North Dakota State Bison: Men's Basketball

 Several years later, the Bison men's team surprised the Summit League and won the conference tournament, advancing to the NCAA tournament for the fourth time in program history.
 NDSU would be handed the 16 seed in the East, and was selected to play in the First Four.
 The Bison beat NC Central in the program's second tournament win, before falling to top-seeded Duke in the first round.

 The Bison appeared ready to repeat as champions in the Summit League in the 2019-20 season.
 They tied South Dakota State for the regular season title, and then won the Summit League tournament for the fifth time in program history.
 Unfortunately, the NCAA tournament was canceled amid the COVID-19 pandemic.

-NDSU would continue to appear in the conference tournament title game, but came up short in the 2020-21 season (loss to Oral Roberts) and in the 2021-22 season (loss to South Dakota State).
+NDSU would continue to appear in the conference tournament title game, but came up short in the 2020-21 season (loss to Oral Roberts), the 2021-22 season (loss to South Dakota State), and in the 2022-23 season (loss to Oral Roberts).

+In the 2023–24 season, the Bison lost in the quarterfinals of the Summit League tournament for the first time since 2017, marking a downward turn for the typically successful program.
+The following season would be a rebound for the Bison though, winning 21 games including a program boosting win over Butler on December 10, 2024.
+This success would fall short though in the Summit League tournament, with the Bison failing to make it past the quarterfinals for the second season in a row.